jjvanzon/JJs-Reference-Architecture/Code Style.md

 #### FileOpen, FileMode, FileAccess, FileShare

-It is appreciated when a file stream is opened specifying all three aspects FileMode, FileAccess and FileShare explicitly with the most logical and most limiting values appropriate for the particular situation.
-Otherwise these aspects may use surprizing defaults.
+It is appreciated when a file stream is opened specifying all three aspects `FileMode`, `FileAccess` and `FileShare` explicitly with the most logical and most limiting values appropriate for the particular situation.

+Reason:
+Otherwise these aspects may have surprizing defaults.

 ### Misc Preferences